Karen Khachanov: 2024: Two ATP titles

 At the 2024 Australian Open, Khachanov reached the fourth round but lost to fourth seed and eventual champion Jannik Sinner.
 He won his sixth title at the 2024 Qatar ExxonMobil Open in February, defeating Jakub Menšík in the final.

 In October, Khachanov won the 2024 Almaty Open in Kazakhstan, defeating Gabriel Diallo in the final to claim his seventh ATP Tour title.
 The following week he backed this great result by reaching back-to-back finals at the 2024 Erste Bank Open in Vienna with wins over qualifier Thiago Seyboth Wild, Brandon Nakashima, Matteo Berrettini and second seed Alex de Minaur.
 He lost the final to seventh seed Jack Draper in straight sets.

 2025: Masters 1000 final, second Wimbledon quarterfinal, back to top 10

-At the 2025 Wimbledon Championships, Khachanov made it to the quarterfinals, beating Shintaro Mochizuki, Nuno Borges and Kamil Majchrzak before loosing to 5th seed Taylor Fritz in 4 sets.
+At the 2025 Wimbledon Championships, Khachanov made it to the quarterfinals, beating Mackenzie McDonald, Shintaro Mochizuki, Nuno Borges and Kamil Majchrzak before losing to 5th seed Taylor Fritz in 4 sets.

 At the 2025 National Bank Open, Khachanov reached the final, defeating eighth seed Casper Ruud, Alex Michelsen and top seed Alexander Zverev.
 This was his third win against a top 3 player and was the second Masters 1000 singles final that he participated in, with the first being his win in 2018.
 He lost to Ben Shelton in the final.